-Aggression affects relative performance compared to other data flows sharing the same network path.
-If there are no other data flows, or if the hardware is already operating at maximum capacity, then increasing aggression may have little or no effect.
+Aggression affects relative performance compared to other data flows sharing the same network path, similar to prioritization.
+If there are no other data flows, or if performance is limited by hardware or policy, then increasing aggression may have little or no effect.

-Setting aggression to +3, +4, or +5 may improve SyncDat's throughput for large files, but it may also be disruptive to other users of the network.
+Setting aggression to +3, +4, or +5 may improve SyncDat throughput, but it may also be disruptive to other users of the network.
 Such high aggression levels can sometimes result in worse performance if other bandwidth management devices are present.

 Carefully read and understand the following paragraph before using aggression level 5 or MinDatagram settings.

-If your network path is very fast (gigabit or more) and every device along that path supports Jumbo frames (MTU 9000) or Super Jumbo frames (MTU 32768 or more), then you may be able to reduce I/O overhead and improve speed by advising MTP/IP to use larger datagrams.
-This can be accomplished by setting MinDatagram to 8192 for Jumbo frame networks or 32768.
-Setting Aggression to level 5 will also attempt to use larger datagrams, but setting MinDatagram is preferred.
+If your network path is very fast (gigabit or more) and every device along that path supports Jumbo frames (MTU 9000) or Super Jumbo frames (MTU up to 65536), then you may be able to reduce I/O overhead and improve speed by advising MTP/IP to use larger datagrams.
+This can be accomplished by setting MinDatagram to 8192 for Jumbo frame networks or up to 61440 for Super Jumbo.
+MTP will automatically attempt to use 8192 byte payloads for an individual transfer exceeding 1 gigabits per second, unless MaxDatagram is set lower.
+Setting aggression to level 5 will also attempt to use larger datagrams, but setting MinDatagram is preferred.
 If any component of the path does not fully support large datagrams, their use may cause severe performance degradation or loss of connectivity.

 Refer to each component's documentation for instructions on setting aggression and Tech Note 0005 for more information about MTP/IP bandwidth management features.